mel0502/IBIO4490/01-Linux/Readme.md

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?

 Once the BSR folder was decompressed, the ``du`` command was used to show the total space occupied by the folder.
 However, this command alone can not obtain the result in the command window, so the ``-hs`` command is used to obtain a numeric format.
-In this case, the disk size of the uncompressed dataset is 73 MB.
+In this case, the disk size of the uncompressed dataset is 73 MB.[3]
 This folder contains several types of files but we focus specifically on 'BSR / BSDS500 / data / images' which has the test, validation and train images.
 Finally, by using the ``find``, ``identify``, ``grep`` and ``wc`` command we obtained 500 images in the directory.

 ![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%204b2.PNG)